 In 2018, international grocer Tesco partnered with “mommy bloggers” to create detailed and authentic content about Tesco’s school uniform offerings, mom to mom.
 The concept of Tesco offering school uniforms so parents could shop and take care of school clothes in one trip was already smart.
 The fact that bloggers are creating stories around this idea is brilliant.

 6. Make your back-to-school marketing campaigns more engaging with sponsored ads

 If you want your back-to-school campaign to be successful, you need to know exactly which segment you want to target.
-If your offer is for different segments, you need to create multiple campaigns and optimize their messages for different segments.
-The same marketing message will not resonate with parents the same way it will with students or teachers.
+If your offer is for different segments, create multiple campaigns and tailor messages for audience types.
+The same marketing message will not resonate with parents like students or teachers.

 7. Streamline the online shopping process

 No matter how effective your marketing strategy is, you won’t be able to convert if the buying process requires too much work.
 To simplify the buying experience, you can set up an Instagram store and a Facebook store to significantly reduce the number of steps required for social media users.

 When you upload your catalog, customers don’t even have to visit your website to see what you have for sale – all they have to do is browse the store on your profile.

 Facebook Shop and Instagram Shop simplify the shopping process by allowing users to checkout directly on the platform or by directing them to the exact product page on your site.
 The exact setup is up to you.
 Once approved for the Instagram Shop feature, you can still help parents and teachers choose you by adding product tags directly to your posts.

 With product tags, your customers won’t even have to browse your catalog to make their purchases.
 When they see something they want to buy, they can tap, add the product to their cart and start checking out.